How to Get Extra Money to Get Out of Debt

 - Take a staycation instead of a vacation

-- Ditch the gym membership.
-Use fitness DVDs and at-home workout routines.
+- Ditch the gym membership and use fitness DVDs and at-home workout routines

 Banking and Finances

-- Avoid bank overdrafts or nonsufficient funds fees.
-Always check your account balance if you're unsure whether you have enough money to cover a transaction.
+- Avoid bank overdrafts or insufficient funds fees—always check your account balance if you're unsure whether you have enough money to cover a transaction

-- Ask your bank how you have any monthly fees waived.
-Switch accounts/banks if necessary.
+- Ask your bank how you have any monthly fees waived and switch accounts/banks if necessary

 - Make a budget and stick to it